Batman’s a hero who needs no introduction.

-Realm of Shadows alternates between Bruce and the caped crusader as you unravel a twisting story.
-It’s a varied couple of hours where you’ll be tasked with everything from hosting press events to investigating blood-soaked crime scenes.
+Realm of Shadows alternates between Bruce and the caped crusade as you unravel a twisting story.
+It’s a varied couple of hours, where you’re tasked with everything from hosting press events to investigating blood-soaked crime scenes.

-This is gritty and, in places, a very gruesome affair – it’s definitely not your family-friendly 1960’s Batman and is even darker than the Noir-inspired animated series.
+This is gritty, and in places very gruesome affair – it’s definitely not your family-friendly 1960’s Batman, and is even darker than the Noir-inspired animated series.